Welwyn Hatfield Borough Council provides and looks after street furniture such as benches, bus shelters and street name plates.

 The fee includes the purchase of the bench, its installation in an agreed location and the creation and installation of a plaque with an agreed inscription.
 The council will then repair or replace the bench should it become damaged or unsafe during the 10 year lease period.

 How much is the lease?

-Fees and charges can be found on the finance web page, link to the right.
+For information about cost please view the.
 Please see the relevant charges for both new and refurbished benches (subject to the availability of refurbished benches).

 What can I have on the plaque?

 The plaques are 200mm x 50mm lacquered brass.
 The number of characters will depend upon the size and style of font that you choose, however 60 characters would generally be the maximum.

 We are happy to consider any suggestions you have for the location of a new bench, but the council will need to decide if these are suitable for a bench to be located.
 If you have decided you would like to lease a refurbished bench then you may choose any existing bench which is undedicated, or suggest a new location for our consideration.